cabraviva/jsbinaries/README.md

 # jsbinary
- jsbinary is a  precompiler for javascript which makes it unreadable for humans
+ jsbinaries is a  precompiler for javascript which makes it unreadable for humans